-Hospitals and health systems, including Phelps Health, continue to monitor the spread of COVID-19, a new coronavirus that was first identified in China in December 2019.
-Additional cases have been identified in a growing number of countries, including the United States.
-Missouri's first case was confirmed March 7, 2020, in St. Louis County.
+Hospitals and health systems, including Phelps Health, continue to monitor the spread of COVID-19.
 For more information about cases in the state, visit Missouri Department of Health and Senior Services.

 According to the CDC, reported illnesses have ranged from mild symptoms to severe illness.
 The following symptoms may appear 2-14 days after exposure:

-What can you do to reduce your risk of getting coronavirus?
+What can you do to reduce your risk of getting COVID-19?

 Follow CDC guidelines for prevention, which include: